Hexagon shaped overlay

 Streamlining your literature review

-Researchers across the industry are creating new approaches and designing novel polymers all the time, so keeping abreast of evolving developments is key to remaining competitive within the market.
-In the initial phase of biopolymer design, scientists must navigate the literature surrounding the different biopolymer material choices to find the one most suitable for their application.
+Researchers across the industry are creating new approaches and designing novel polymers all the time, so keeping informed of evolving developments is key to remaining competitive within the market.
+In the initial phase of biopolymer design, scientists must navigate the literature surrounding the different material choices to find the one most suitable for their application.

 Starch